jrobertorma/chord-viewer/chord-viewer-dev-notes.md

 // }
 ```

+So we could use tonaljs instead of @tombatossals libraries but, the chords and notes data will not be created with a guitar in mind, I only want to see guitar chords, and I like the diagrams, so we will stick with that for now.
+However, I still want to hear noises when I click a chord diagram, howlerjs may have what we need.

 https://howlerjs.com/ - Audio library

 It is possible that we won't use the midi prop of the chord db, we may need to do some tweaks.